sourcegraph/about/blogposts/announcing-sourcegraph-3.7.md

   <p style="text-align: center"><a href="https://vimeo.com/354904682" target="_blank">View on Vimeo</a></p>
 </p>

 Symbol search (`type:symbol`) is a powerful feature for finding specific symbols, such as a function, variable, or package, and not just all text occurrences of your query.
-More and more users are taking advantage of symbol search results, which was leading to performance issues for some users with large instances. **[Symbol search is now indexed](https://docs.sourcegraph.com/admin/config/site_config#search-index-symbols-enabled) for default branches**, which will be a major improvement for both users running symbol searches, and the users with large instances who were having performance issues.
+More and more users are taking advantage of symbol search results, which was leading to performance issues for some users with large instances. **Symbol search is now indexed for default branches**, which will be a major improvement for both users running symbol searches, and the users with large instances who were having performance issues.

+This update is enabled by default for all instances using indexed search.
+If you would like to [opt-out of adding symbols to your search index](https://docs.sourcegraph.com/admin/config/site_config#search-index-symbols-enabled), you can set `"search.index.symbols.enabled": false` in your site config. **A re-index is required for all instances due to the index structure change, even if indexing of symbols are disabled.**

 <div class="alert alert-warning">
-  <h4 class="alert-heading">Deployment note</h4>
+  <h4 class="alert-heading">⚠️ Deployment note</h4>
-  <p> We recommend you perform this upgrade after hours, because upon upgrading, Sourcegraph will automatically re-index all your repositories, which may take several (up to 12) hours depending on the size of your instance.
+  <p> We recommend you perform this upgrade after hours, because upon upgrading, Sourcegraph will automatically re-index all your repositories.
+This may take several (up to 12) hours depending on the size of your instance.
 During the reindex, search will continue to function, but will be un-indexed resulting in slower searches.
 You can monitor the reindex status at <a href="https://sourcegraph.example.com/site-admin/repositories?filter=needs-index">https://sourcegraph.example.com/site-admin/repositories?filter=needs-index</a>.</p>

-  <p>This update is enabled by default, but if you would like to opt-out of adding symbols to your index, you can set <code class="language-text">"search.index.symbols.enabled": false</code> in your site config. <strong>A re-index is required for all instances due to the index structure change, even if symbols are disabled.</strong></p>

   <hr />